 Manuka Honey for Cats with Cancer

-Compared to everything we know about treating cancer (and huge sums of money are spent in pursuit of this every year), research into Manuka honey for cancer is absolutely in it’s infancy.
+Compared to everything we know about treating this condition (and huge sums of money are spent in pursuit of this every year), research into Manuka honey is absolutely in its infancy.

 Manuka Honey for Cats